thegambler111/CoolObsVault/01_Experience/IoT/IoT_platform_comparison/Platform parts/Platform parts.md

 ## Device management
 - Monitor device status and behavior
+- Configures, troubleshoots and update firmware of devices
 - Define device groups (assets)
 - Smaller parts:
-	- Rule engine
-		- Device handling procedure
-			- Connection
-			- Data processing
-			- Application enablement

-## Data management layer:
+## Data management
-- How data is stored
+- How data is collected, stored and government
 - How data is processed, enriched, prepared and served
 - Data:
 	- User data